-How to choose the best router for home
+How to choose the best home router in 2022

 In order to choose the finest wireless router, look at the maximum bandwidth available – which indicates how well and fast many devices can be connected – and the most recent Wi-Fi standard that is supported by the router manufacturer.

 However, many devices have not yet adopted the Wi-Fi 6, also known as 802.11ax, which is the most future-proofing of the current generation of Wi-Fi.
 When it comes to gaming and 4K streaming, the older 802.11ac standard will still be sufficient for the vast majority of users.
 However, if you want to spend the extra money on Wi-Fi 6, the choice is available.